vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 Kusto is designed on the assumption that we ingest data in a *temporal* fashion and that recent data is more interesting than old data.

-This is why there is the concept of retention and hot cache.
+Concepts of retention and hot cache come from that assumption.
 Old data is eliminated (retention) while young data is cached and accessed with better performance.

 This is configurable:  [Retention Policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/retentionpolicy) and [Cache Policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/cachepolicy).
 But beyond the retention and cache thresholds, those mechanics rely on the time the data was ingested.
-This makes sense when we ingest data in a continous way, either through Event Hub, IoT Hub, Event Grid or some other periodic process.
+This makes sense when we ingest data in a continuous way, either through Event Hub, IoT Hub, Event Grid or some other periodic process.

 But when we ingest a lot of historical data in one go, the data would appear as if it was just ingested and would look "fresher" than data that would have been streamed the day before in real time.